haskell/containers/docs/sequence.rst

     Seq.deleteAt :: Int -> Seq a -> Seq a
     Seq.deleteAt i xs = ...

-Deletes the element of the sequence at index ``i``.
+:seq:`deleteAt` removes the element of the sequence at index ``i``.
 If the index is out of bounds then the original sequence is returned.

 ::